National Advance Care Planning Day

 [image or embed]

-How will you make plans in 2026?
 You might decide to ‘make a pledge‘ to document your wishes within one or more care planning document.
 You might simply decide to learn more about this important area and have a conversation about your wishes with a loved one.

 The UK’s National Advance Care Plan Day and the National Advance Care Planning Conference is organised by: